What is the Ontario Youth Apprenticeship Program (OYAP)?

 Students have an opportunity to become registered apprentices and work towards becoming certified journeypersons in a skilled trade while completing their secondary school diplomas.

 - To provide students with the opportunity to start training in a skilled trade while completing the requirements for an Ontario Secondary School Diploma;

 - To provide information to students, parents, educators, and employers on the apprenticeship process;

 - To assist employers in finding motivated and enthusiastic candidates to fill their employment needs.

 View the Ministry of Education OYAP Fact Sheet (PDF)

-For details about OYAP at your school please speak to your Co-op, Technology or Guidance teacher and for further details please feel free to contact the School Board’s
+For details about OYAP at your school please speak to your Co-op, Technology, or Guidance teacher.
+Please feel free to contact the School Board’s